DauQuangThanh/our-personas/templates/commands/architect.md

    - Components and their interactions
    - Quality attributes and targets
    - Infrastructure and deployment approach
-   - Alignment status with constitution and coding standards
+   - Alignment status with ground rules and coding standards
    - **Checklist validation results**: Pass/fail status with details
    - **Readiness for planning**: Confirm if ready for `/personas.plan` or needs updates
    - **Next recommended step**: Run `/personas.standardize` to establish coding standards aligned with this architecture